ovh/docs/pages/platform/public-cloud/suspend_or_pause_an_instance/guide.en-gb.md

 ### Shelve (suspend) an instance <a name="shelve-instance"></a>

 > [!alert]
+> Please note that suspending an IOPS or T1/T2-180 instance will result in the loss of data on the NVMe passthrough drives.
+>
-> Please note that suspending IOPS or T1/T2-180 type instances will result in data loss on NVMe passthrough drives Indeed, the suspension of this type of instance leads to its decommissioning from the host, and therefore from the disks in passthrough
+> Suspending this type of instance leads to its decommissioning from the host, and therefore from the disks in passthrough.
 >

 This option will allow you to release the resources dedicated to your Public Cloud instance, but the IP address will remain.
 The data on your local disk will be stored in a snapshot automatically created once the instance is shelved.
 Data stored in the memory and elsewhere will not be retained.